5 Common Neck Injuries After a Virginia Car Accident

 5 Common Neck Injuries With Trauma

 Any pain you feel in your neck after a car accident may be a symptom of a serious injury.
-Some common neck injuries caused by car accidents include:
+Some common neck injuries caused or aggravated by car accidents include:

 - Whiplash/Soft Tissue Injuries: Any injury that is not related to a bone is known as a soft tissue injury.
 Whiplash is a common soft tissue injury that occurs in your neck.
 The impact of a car crash can cause your head to move violently back and forth, stretching tendons and causing a sprain.
 While whiplash often resolves by itself in a few weeks, many people develop chronic neck pain and lasting complications.

 - Disc Injuries: There are soft discs in the neck that help to cushion and prevent the vertebrae from rubbing against each other.
 During a collision, these discs may slip out of place or even rupture due to the sudden movement of the head and neck.
 A displaced disc may compress the nerves along the spinal cord, causing pain, tingling, or numbness in the neck, shoulders, arms or fingers.

 - Joint Injuries: There are seven primary bones in the spinal column that make up the bones of the neck.
 These bones are linked together by facet joints.
 Facets are small joints between the vertebrae that allow the head to move in different directions.
 A joint injury occurs when the impact from a car accident causes irritation or inflammation in these joints, which may cause stiffness and limited range of motion.

 - Cuts or Lacerations: During a car crash, glass, metal or other debris may fly through the air and scrape or cut the neck area.
 In some cases, if the cuts are deep, they may possibly cause damage to the neck’s ligaments and tendons.